hgbbus/ns-3.38-scratch/230TcpUdpCSMA/README.md

 Throughput (Mbps): 23.6585
 ```

-__The Rx throughput amonts to 23.6% efficiency of theoretical bandwidth.__
+__The Rx throughput amounts to 23.6% efficiency of theoretical bandwidth.__

 After:
 ```C++